Koenvh1/raceroom-commander/README.md

 - /kick NAME - Kicks a player from the server
 - /ban NAME - Bans a player from the server
 - /penalty NAME TYPE - Penalise a player, either slowdown, drivethrough, stopandgo, or disqualify
-- /slowdown NAME DURATION - Give a slowdown penalty to a player for DURATION seconds
+- /slowdown (or /sd) NAME DURATION - Give a slowdown penalty to a player for DURATION seconds
-- /drivethrough NAME - Give a drive-through penalty to a player
+- /drivethrough (or /dt) NAME - Give a drive-through penalty to a player
-- /stopandgo NAME DURATION - Give a stop-and-go penalty to a player for DURATION seconds
+- /stopandgo (or /sg) NAME DURATION - Give a stop-and-go penalty to a player for DURATION seconds
-- /disqualify NAME - Black flag a player
+- /disqualify (or /dq) NAME - Black flag a player
 - /next - Continue to the next session
 - /restart - Restart the current session
 - /help - Show the available commands